micmejia/bible-dump/NKJV/John/John 1.md

 One of the two who heard John _speak,_ and followed Him, was Andrew, Simon Peter's brother.

 ###### 41
-He first found his own brother Simon, and said to him, "We have found the [^l]Messiah" (which is translated, the Christ).
+He first found his own brother Simon, and said to him, "We have found the Messiah" (which is translated, the Christ).

 ###### 42
 And he brought him to Jesus.
-Now when Jesus looked at him, He said, "You are Simon the son of [^m]Jonah.
-You shall be called Cephas" (which is translated, [^n]A Stone). ## Philip and Nathanael
+Now when Jesus looked at him, He said, "You are Simon the son of Jonah.
+You shall be called Cephas" (which is translated, A Stone). ## Philip and Nathanael

 ###### 43
 The following day Jesus wanted to go to Galilee, and He found Philip and said to him, "Follow Me."